-On this tutorial we will create a water lily in a cup effect in Photoshop.
+In this Photoshop tutorial we will create a water lily in a cup effect.

 We now need to remove the inscription from the cup and edit the background.
 Select the Clone Stamp Tool and a soft round brush about 50 pixels.
 Hold down the Alt key and the cursor will change it’s format to a target.
 Click the point you wish to use as a sampling point.
 This will be the reference point for cloning.
 Click and draw where you want the cloned image to appear.
 As you draw, a cross will appear on the original image while a corresponding circle appears where you are drawing.